 Content Management Systems (CMS)

-Many content management systems promise that it’s easy to create content.
+Many content management systems promise that it’s easy to create content using WYSIWYG.
 Ideally, you write your article in their HTML editor.
 I’ve yet to find an editor that gives me the functionality or space I need, which is why I sometimes write in Microsoft Word.

 Some CMS editors provide a Paste from Word toolbar button.

 These utilities will remove some tags, but not all.
 Depending on your document, there might be lots of these tags.
 Some systems also offer a Paste as Text button.
-This button will remove all formatting.
+This button will remove all text formatting.
 This button works well for simple documents, but if you have any formatting for lists, tables, paragraphs, and so on, you might spend more time reapplying the formatting.